A Guide to Decentralized Apps (dApps) with Examples

 Aave is another decentralized open-source liquidity protocol based on non-custodial liquidity markets.
 Users stake (deposit) Aave to secure the protocol and earn rewards.

-Developers can easily build web3 apps on Shopify with thirdweb’s prebuilt smart contracts and SDKs.
+Developers can easily build web3 apps on Shopify with thirdweb’s prebuilt smart contracts.

 A marketplace dApp is a platform for buying and selling digital assets.

-The thirdweb Marketplace V3 contract helps developers quickly develop on-chain NFT marketplaces for ERC-721 and ERC-1155 tokens.
+The thirdweb Marketplace V3 contract lets you develop on-chain NFT marketplaces for ERC-721 and ERC-1155 tokens quickly and simply.
 This contract offers features like reserve listings for specific buyers, multiple currency support for NFT payments, and additional offers for unlisted NFTs.

-Web3 games leverage NFTs to offer players sovereign ownership over their in-game assets and unlock new revenue streams.
-Thus, gamers can trade their NFTs in secondary marketplaces and track asset provenance and authenticity.
+Web3 games leverage onchain tokens to offer players sovereign ownership over their in-game assets and unlock new revenue streams.
+Web3 games let you launch in-game currencies as erc-20 tokens and in-game items as NFTs.
+Players can then trade their NFTs or tokens on secondary marketplaces; or track asset provenance and authenticity.

 DAOs